 Learn more about the terms of reference for each committee:

 Each committee reports on its activities in the governance section of the Thames Water Annual Report.
-All committees are chaired by Independent Non-Executive Directors who comprise the majority of each committee’s membership.
-Committee members have been selected due to their relevant knowledge and experience to enable them to challenge and contribute as required.
+All committees other than the Nomination Committee are chaired by Independent Non-Executive Directors, who comprise the majority of each committee’s membership, except the Nomination and Remuneration committees.
+No Executive Director is a member of any committee.

 The Board undertakes a formal and rigorous annual evaluation of its performance and that of its committees and individual directors and explains in the Annual Report how the performance was evaluated.

 The Board and committee meeting arrangements are reviewed regularly to ensure the openness and efficiency of meetings.
-The Thames Water governance framework exists to ensure the Board is accountable for its actions and focused on the key issues facing Thames Water’s regulated business thereby ensuring that the needs of the customer and the public interest are given full attention.
+The Thames Water governance framework exists to ensure the Board is accountable for its actions and focused on the key issues facing Thames Water’s regulated business.
+This ensures that the needs of the customer and the public interest are given full attention.

 There is a strong expectation that matters relating to Thames Water requiring the approval of the shareholders will be on the basis of ratification of recommendations to the shareholders made by the Board of Thames Water.
 In the past 12 years the shareholders have not overturned any recommendation from the Thames Water Board.